Embrace it or Delay it: You Can’t Escape it

 Our interconnected world makes it essential for collaboration and information sharing to work not only inside a company, but across teams spanning diverse businesses and communities.

-Workplace Trend Three: Demand for lifelong learners
+MODERN Workplace Trend Three: Demand for lifelong learners

 As the scale and pace of change propel us forward, a critical trait for employees is adaptability.